 Finally, in August of 1979, when I was a sophomore in high school, he beat my mother repeatedly with the buckle end of a belt leaving large, black, swollen whelps all over her back.
 Mom took my sisters and me the next day and we hid out in a friend’s home through the night.
 Mom filed for divorce shortly thereafter.

 What happened next is, to this day, somewhat of a blur.
-From where I stood in the hallway, I saw my mom fly backwards across the television set.
+From where I stood in the hallway, I saw my mom fly backwards across the living room.
 My dad had kicked our front door so hard the frame came out of the sheet rock pinning my mother underneath it.
 Instinctively, I ran toward my dad and hit him as hard as I could.
 He flew backward and we fought on the front porch as neighbors began to come out of their homes to see what was going on.
+It was pure pandemonium.
+I can still distinctly remember having the chance to kill him by splitting his skull against a square post holding up our front porch.
+For whatever reason, I didn’t.
 My mom ran to the phone to call the Abilene Police Dept., but Dad left before the police arrived.
 We spent the night in different friends’ homes because we didn’t have a front door.
 I still believe had I not been home that night my Dad would have killed my mom.

-On Aug.
-26th, 1997, walking out of Cindy’s hospital room, as a then 34 year old man with a wife and three children of my own, all of the rage came rushing back like a flood.
+Walking out of Cindy’s hospital room, as a then 34 year old man with a wife and three children of my own, all of the rage came rushing back like a flood.
 All I knew is that I wanted to hurt my father.
 He deserved to hurt the way he had made us hurt.
 I thought to myself, “Cindy is dying and it’s his fault.
-It’s time for him to pay.”
+He’s hurt us.
+I’m going to hurt him.”

 I quickly fell into deep depression and my life began unraveling.
-David Wilson, my friend and pastor, lovingly encouraged me to get counseling as soon as possible.
+My friend and pastor at the time lovingly encouraged me to get counseling as soon as possible.

 That’s where my dear friend, David Rosenthal, comes in.